Paper clutter is a challenge we all face, but luckily it can be conquered. Here are 10 simple ways to reduce paper clutter today!

 The first step to controlling your paper clutter is to scan anything you can.
 This makes storing and sorting your documents quick and easy, and they can always be accessible if you upload them to your cloud storage of choice!

-Plus, when you digitize your documents, you can tag them and then it’s just a matter of searching the tags to find your receipts, bills and other papers.
+Plus, when you go paperless and digitize your documents, you can tag them and then it’s just a matter of searching the tags to find your receipts, bills and other papers.

 Don’t you wish you could just type “find my gas receipt” and find it immediately?
 It really can be that simple.